 We are living in a surreal cocoon, preparing for a new world and praying for a new world.

 I would have forgotten those words had Shannon not echoed them on an online video to FBC back in March.

-The caterpillar metamorphosis is such a powerful analogy for all of us.
+The caterpillar metamorphosis is such a powerful analogy for us all.
 The crushing of the caterpillar within that cocoon ultimately brought forth new life, a beauty in flight.
 That’s all of us at one time or another.
-Even for those who are tattered butterflies like I am.
+Even for those of us who are tattered butterflies.

 Here’s the long and short of it.

 With the pandemic, language barriers, and a less uptight culture (one Bill and I had been alerted about beforehand) where getting one thing done in a day is a productive day, we are grateful for all of these happenings in the past two days.

 Bill’s physical health:

 So far, he still has no feeling from his waist down.
 He had a second visit from Dr. Fernandes Thursday with a more optimistic response from Bill’s first prognosis.
 His dura (the connective tissue in the spine) appears to be intact with 90% compression.

 Dr. Fernandes thinks by Monday, August 3, Bill’s back will be stable enough to travel in a medical evacuation flight to the designated spinal cord rehabilitation centers in the US.

 Since one of our pastors’ wives and dear friend speaks fluent Portuguese, Melissa has been working with the administrative staff at Santa Maria University Hospital.
 Friday afternoon we received the forms we needed with the doctor’s signature.
 I got those to son Nick, and he faxed them to the rehab centers for evaluation on whether or not Bill can be helped through their specific program.